Editorial Introduction

 Published in 1891, Oscar Wilde’s short story “The Fisherman and His Soul” is a retelling of two Hans Christian Andersen tales, “The Little Mermaid” (1836) and “The Shadow” (1847).
 “The Fisherman and his Soul” follows a young fisherman who falls in love with a mermaid, a soulless being and therefore a socially unacceptable match for the fisherman.
 Our critical edition of this text explores Wilde’s ideas about love, inclusivity, spirituality.
 Because this edition is a collaborative project involving twenty-seven editors, annotators, and interpreters of illustrations, it necessarily shares an array of often contrasting views.
 We choose to think of this array less as a disagreement than as a rainbow.

-We also exhibit some of Ukrainian-American artist Theodore Nadejen’s original illustrations of Wilde’s story, from his opulent 1929 coffee-table book The Fisherman and His Soul and Other Fairy Tales.
+We also exhibit some of Ukrainian-American refugee artist Theodore Nadejen’s original illustrations of Wilde’s story, from his opulent 1929 coffee-table book The Fisherman and His Soul and Other Fairy Tales.
+In annotating these images, we free-associate, exploring how Nadejen radically alters Wilde’s story’s meaning, but returning, ultimately, to the theme of the outcast in search of connection that inhabits both story and images.
 To our knowledge, ours is the first critical edition of “The Fisherman and His Soul” to address Nadejen’s adaptation.

 Finally, to emphasize the modernity of Wilde’s mermaid tale, our editorial paratext touches upon the story’s relationship with other, more modern contributions to the ‘Little Mermaid’ transmedia tradition.
 Created by undergraduates at the University of Wisconsin, Green Bay, the edition is not a scholarly resource, but an experimental deep dive into the Digital and Public Humanities.
+Specifically, we experiment with the practice of "open assembly," which "applies not only to the assembling of texts into an anthology but also to the assembling of people into groups: by creating a platform for commentary on a text by way of annotation rather than just face-to-face conversation, COVE can facilitate the discussion of thorny subjects such as race while accommodating a diverse variety of media (images, audio, video) and teaching modalities (in-person, hybrid, virtual)" (Felluga et al 12-13).
 We invite our readers to also become “part of that world.”

 Kana Coonce